 - MOTHER OF VINEGAR: The ‘Mother’ consists of strands of proteins, enzymes, and friendly bacteria that give the product its murky appearance.
 The...

-Trap 3: Candle Trap
+Gnat Trap 3: Candle Trap for Flying Insects

-Candle traps are old-fashioned; they’re an old-school trick, but they’re highly efficient in getting you rid of your gnat problem.
+Candle sticky traps are old-fashioned; they’re an old-school trick, but they’re highly efficient in getting you rid of your gnat problem.
 How do they work?

 You put a candle in a candlestick, light it, and put the stick in a bowl of water.
 Then, you turn off the lights in the room where it’s placed.
 The gnats will get attracted to the flame, and they’ll either fall into the water or burn.
 So, you’ll get rid of them either way.